Quantique-Realm/CryptoCrafters_p2p_chat/README.md

 # Peer-to-Peer Encrypted Chat Network

 A decentralized peer-to-peer (P2P) encrypted chat system using Python, allowing secure communication between peers over a network.
+Also handles the bonus feature connecting to peers.

 ## Features
 - **Peer Discovery**: Uses UDP broadcasting to find and list active peers on the network.